idemdev/Azure-Boot-Camp/ITProSession2-Monitoring/Readme.md

 _Restart VM_

-1. Check your email again? you should now also have an activity alert email from the rule we added earlier
+1. Check your email again... you should now also have an activity alert email from the rule we added earlier

 ![Alert Triggered!](Images/alertemail-activity.JPG)